Auckland man thought to have ruptured meniscus after crashing Lime scooter which locked up

 The council will consider the company's response before making further decisions about its future in Auckland.

-The decision could include whether to extend the company's operating licence which is due to expire at the end of next month.
+The company's operating licence is due to expire at the end of next month.

 Lime scooters timeline